SCORING & SAFETY

 - 91.22 – 2.75 = 88.47 FINAL COMPETITION SCORE

-Team C is a Mini Novice Team with a Raw Score Max of 18.
+Team C is a U8 Novice Team with a Raw Score Max of 18.
 They score a total of 13.1 for their direct scores.
 Their Routine Creativity & Showmanship scores, which are averaged, are scored as 3.6, 3.7 and 3.8 by the three judges, giving them an averaged score of 3.7.
 They incur no infractions.
 Their final competition score will be:

 - (13.1 + 3.7) / 18 = 0.933 x 100 = 93.33% TOTAL TEAM SCORE